muratgozel/directus-operation-slugify/README.md

 Verify the installation by checking Settings - Extensions screen.
 The extension should be there with correct version number.

 ## Usage
 1. Create a Flow with Event Hook trigger.
-The trigger should be configured as blocking, scoped to items.create and return data of Last Operation.
+The trigger should be configured as blocking, scoped to items.create, filtered to a relevant collection and return Data of Last Operation.

 ![Directus Operation Slugify Setup](media/flow.png?raw=true)